0U7L13R/HomeNetwork/README.md

 # Current State
 - Network is up and running with VLANS, I still need to implement proper ACLs.
 - Server is up and running as well, including iDRAC and such, and you can spin up and SSH into VMs.
-- Raspberry Pi of course is no longer working.
-As I am transfering the apps I ran on it to the server.

 I am currently focuing on getting my apps up and running.